dwww Home | Manual pages | Find package

 overwrite the previous.
 Whenever a generated filename is not

-unique, tcpdump will overwrite the pre-existing data; providing
+unique, tcpdump will overwrite the preexisting data; providing a

 therefore not advised.